equinix/ansible-collection-equinix/template/README.template.md

 ```

 ## Usage
-Once the equinix Ansible collection is installed, it can be referenced by its [Fully Qualified Collection Namespace (FQCN)](https://github.com/ansible-collections/overview#terminology): `equinix.cloud.module_name`.
+Once the Equinix Ansible collection is installed, it can be referenced by its [Fully Qualified Collection Namespace (FQCN)](https://github.com/ansible-collections/overview#terminology): `equinix.cloud.module_name`.

 In order to use this collection, you should have account in the relevant Equinix service.
 For example you should have an account Equinix Metal to use the `metal_*` plugins.